Multi-GeV Fermi-LAT Detection of PSR B1259-63: Introduction

 Optical observations of the Be star and its decretion disk reveal variations in line profiles and continuum flux related to the pulsar’s orbit \citep{vanSoelen2016}.
 However, no clear correlation between optical variability and X-ray or GeV emission has been found, underscoring the complexity of the system and possible time-dependent changes in the disk structure.

-In the TeV regime, \hess{} observations have detected variable emission peaking near periastron with two broad maxima similar to the X-ray lightcurve \citep{Aharonian2005, Abdalla2018}.
+In the TeV regime, \hess{} observations have detected variable emission peaking near periastron with two broad maxima similar to the X-ray light curve \citep{Aharonian2005, Abdalla2018}.
 Furthermore, \hess{} has detected TeV emission well before and well after periastron, from $-106$ to $+128$ days relative to $T_0$ \citep{Aharonian2005, Abdalla2018}.
-Whether this extended TeV activity reflects particle acceleration over a large spatial region or varying environmental conditions remains an open question.
+Whether this TeV emission detected over an extended orbital phase range reflects particle acceleration over a large spatial region or varying environmental conditions remains an open question.

 Spectrally, the TeV emission is suggested to originate from the inverse-Compton (IC) radiation of the shocked relativistic electrons of the pulsar wind~\citep{Chernyakova2020} and is described by a power law with photon index $\Gamma \sim 2.7-2.8$ extending from several hundred GeV to multi-TeV energies \citep{Hess2024}.
 Extrapolation of this power law to lower energies significantly exceeds the observed GeV flux, implying the presence of a spectral break or low-energy cutoff in the TeV band near or below $\sim 100$\,GeV.
-Despite extensive observational efforts, no clear evidence for such a spectral break or even a variability of the spectral index has been found in the TeV band~\citep[see e.g.][]{Hess2024}.
+Despite extensive observational efforts, no clear evidence for such a spectral break or even a variability of the spectral index has been found in the TeV band\footnote{The reported variability of the index $\Delta\Gamma\approx0.56\pm 0.18_{\rm stat}\pm 0.1_{\rm syst}$ corresponds to $\sim 2\sigma$ variability.}~\citep[see e.g.][]{Hess2024}.

-Interestingly, a strong correlation between X-ray and TeV fluxes was observed during the 2021 periastron passage, but only after periastron and coincident with the third X-ray peak \citep{Hess2024}.
+Interestingly, a strong correlation between X-ray and TeV fluxes was observed during the 2021 periastron passage, including the period of the third X-ray peak \citep{Hess2024}.
 This suggests a possible common origin of accelerated particles producing synchrotron X-rays and inverse Compton TeV photons during this phase.
 However, since such a correlation has not been observed in other periastron passages, it remains unclear if this relation is a persistent feature or unique to certain orbital cycles.